khalyomede/state-reflection.guide/source/auditing/index.md

 # Auditing

-As mentioned, an Action ensures only valide Reflections (commands) are saved, by ensuring the whole stack of State (Queries) is successful.
+As mentioned, an Action ensures only valid Reflections (commands) are saved, by ensuring the whole stack of State (Queries) is successful.

 However, your system may (for business reasons) not have to listen to every single entrypoint.